Nishant732003/Git-Basic-Commands/README.txt

 we can restore it.

 give last commited version of file

 12.'git restore --staged <file>'-> It removes file from  chnages from staging area to the working area .It will keep chnages in working area
 This oinly works if changes are in staging area

+13.Diff between git rm and git restore ans:if you want to move the whole file back to the untracked state .then we do git rm , otherwise if just want the change sto be moved in working area or staging area we do git restore.